Skip to content

 What This Page Covers

 This page documents the built-in tools in the data-and-databases group.
-Use these tools when you need database access, dataframe-style analysis, Google Drive file lookup, spreadsheet automation, or market and company data.
+Use these tools when you need database access, dataframe-style analysis, Google document editing, Drive file lookup, spreadsheet automation, or market and company data.

 Tools On This Page